The GSA Schedule Acquisition Process From Start to Finish

 Notable pieces of the pricing proposal include:

-- Commercial Pricelist/Internal Market Rate Sheet –You must provide the prices you typically charge commercially.
-This typically takes the form of either a commercial pricelist, or an internal market rate sheet (if your prices are based on market rates rather than a defined pricelist).
+- Commercial Pricelist or Internal Market Rate Sheet: You must provide the prices you typically charge commercially for your proposed services or products.
+This usually takes the form of either a commercial pricelist or an internal market rate sheet (if your prices are based on market rates rather than a defined pricelist).

 MAS Offer Review

-Once all three sections of the offer are completed and finalized, they are submitted through GSA’s eOffer system for review.
-You will shortly receive a welcome letter from GSA, giving you some basic information on what to expect moving forward.
+After all three sections of the offer are completed and finalized, the documents are submitted through GSA’s eOffer system for review.
+After offer submission, you will receive a welcome letter from GSA which provides basic information on what to expect moving forward.

 Clarifications

-If the CO or another reviewing department has any questions on the offer or wants anything changed, they will request clarifications.
-These can be very wide ranging and may apply to any part of the order.
-They may cover something as simple as correcting a typo or providing a missing signature, but they can also be as complex as providing GSA with an explanation about your financials, or providing more detailed descriptions for your products or services.
+As they are reviewing the offer, the CS/CO or another department may have questions or would like something changed within the offer, which they will request through clarifications.
+Clarifications can vary in scope and depth and could apply to any part of the offer.
+For example, a clarification could be as simple as correcting a typo, resubmitting a corrupted file, or providing a missing signature, but they can also be as complex as removing an out-of-scope SIN, justifying insufficient financials, supplying additional invoices, or providing more detailed descriptions for your products or services.

 Negotiations

-Once all clarifications are settled, the CO will schedule a time for negotiations.
-In this stage, you will determine your final GSA pricing terms.
-GSA Contracting Officers have an obligation to ensure “Fair and Reasonable pricing,” and they will base this determination on a number of factors.
+Once all clarifications are settled, the CS will schedule a time for negotiations to determine your final GSA rates and pricing terms.
+Negotiations could occur over a virtual meeting or through email, depending on the preference of the CO/CS.
+GSA Contracting Officers have an obligation to ensure “fair and reasonable pricing,” and they will base this determination on several factors, including their own market research.

-If they believe your pricing is fair and reasonable as is, they may agree to your initially proposed terms, or look to get a slightly higher discount, or even a considerably higher discount.
-It’s important to remember that this is a negotiation, not simply the CO dictating what your pricing will be, so it can go back and forth several times.
+Usually, the CO/CS will request an additional base discount than what is being proposed.
+If they believe your pricing is fair and reasonable as is, they may agree to your initially proposed terms or negotiate a slightly better discount.
+At times, they may request a considerably higher discount.
+It’s important to remember that this is a negotiation, not simply the CO/CS dictating what your pricing will be, so this process can go back and forth several times.
+Other items typically negotiated at this time include prompt payment and quantity/volume discounts.

 Your GSA Schedule Contract Award

-Once negotiations are complete and the final terms and conditions are agreed, GSA will provide you with a Final Proposal Revision (FPR), which lists out all the agreed-upon terms and conditions.
+Once negotiations are complete, the CS/CO will provide you with a Final Proposal Revision (FPR), which lists out all the agreed-upon final terms and conditions for the contract.
+You should review this document in-depth to ensure everything is correct, then sign and return the document.

 Post GSA Schedule Contract Award

-You also need to be sure to maintain your contract, keeping it current and compliant by keeping up track of mass modifications, and submitting your own modifications whenever you need to add, modify, or delete something on the contract.
+You will also need to maintain your contract by keeping it current and compliant.
+It’s important to keep track of mass modifications and to submit your own modifications whenever you need to add, modify, or delete a product or service on the contract.